Live for Loving You: Critical reception

 Scottish Aberdeen Press and Journal wrote that "Live for Loving You" has a "great feel to it and nice vocals from the Latin American queen of rock.
-Makes you feel as though like you’re on a tropical island".
-In an retrospective review, Matthew Hocter from Albumism named it as one of three singles, that "truly stand out" of the album, noting its "infectious pop sound".
-Also AllMusic editor Jason Birchmeier higlighted the song, with its "memorable" and "cooing singalong".
-Larry Flick from Billboard declared it as a "formidable return to her dance roots."
+Makes you feel as though like you're on a tropical island".
+In a retrospective review, Matthew Hocter from Albumism named it one of three singles, that "truly stand out" of the album, noting its "infectious pop sound".
+Also AllMusic editor Jason Birchmeier highlighted the song, with its "memorable" and "cooing singalong".
+Larry Flick from Billboard magazine named it a "formidable return to her dance roots."
 Henderson and DeVaney from Cashbox called it a "happy, innocuous, mid-tempo, slightly Caribbean-flavored pop song".

-The Daily Vault's Mark Millan viewed it as a "sweet" song, picking it as one of three "real hits" of the album, with "Coming Out of the Dark" and "Seal Our Fate".
+The Daily Vault's Mark Millan complimented it as a "sweet" song, naming it one of three "real hits" of the album, with "Coming Out of the Dark" and "Seal Our Fate".
 Pan-European magazine Music & Media constated that Estefan "waits for the second verse to add her well known Latin influences.
 Up to then, the overall feel is more African.
 Suddenly a piano slips in and the rhythm changes slightly.
 This clever arrangement adds to the song's excitement."
 A reviewer from Music Week described it as a "bouncy insubstantial number which recalls her earlier work", and added, "A hit for sure".